Mianyang: Transport

 The city has highway and railway connections to several major cities and is on the road from Xi'an to the provincial capital of Chengdu as well as the Baocheng Railway running from Baoji in Shaanxi province to Chengdu.

 Mianyang Nanjiao Airport, which is the second largest airport in Sichuan province, has direct flights to Beijing, Shanghai, Guangzhou, Xi'an, Shenzhen, Kunming, Hangzhou, and so on.

-G5 Beijing–Kunming Expressway and G93 Chengyu Ring Expressway.
+Both G5 Beijing–Kunming Expressway and G93 Chengyu Ring Expressway passed through the city.

 Economy

 Mianyang is one of China's major centres for the electronics industry.
 It has many well-known research institutions, such as the China Academy of Engineering Physics and China Aerodynamics Research and Development Center.

-Many large-scale enterprises, such as Changhong Electronics Group Corporation, Sichuan DND Pharmaceutical Co., Ltd., Jiuzhou Electronics Group, Shuangma Cement Group, and Changcheng Special Steel Company also have their home in Mianyang.
+Many large-scale enterprises, such as Sichuan Changhong Electric Co., Ltd., Sichuan DND Pharmaceutical Co., Ltd., Jiuzhou Electronics Group, Shuangma Cement Group, and Changcheng Special Steel Company also have their home in Mianyang.
+Sichuan Changhong Electric Co., Ltd. was China's largest television manufacturer in 2004, and majority-owned by the city of Mianyang and the province of Sichuan.
+The company provided two-thirds of the city of Mianyang's revenue, and its chairman and managing director Zhao Yong was until late 2004 the city's deputy mayor.

 Mianyang is an important national defence, scientific research, and production base, consisting of 18 institutes including the China Academy of Engineering Physics and the China Aerodynamics Research Institute.
 Moreover, it houses 50 large- and medium-size enterprises and six science colleges.

 The provincial government will hand over greater administrative powers of economic management at the provincial-level authority to propel the development of Mianyang.
 The new economy management authority will pay close attention to the construction of the scientific city.
 The provincial committee party and government are presently drafting the "Opinions on Propelling China Scientific City Construction" report which is expected to come out soon.

 Mianyang Hi-Tech Industrial Development Zone

+Regional Nuclear Medical Imaging Data Center

+As a hub for China's science and technology industry, Mianyang has established a regional Nuclear Medical Imaging Data Center.
+This facility aggregates and anonymizes medical imaging data from participating hospitals, supporting AI-assisted diagnostics and large-scale medical research while ensuring strict data security and patient privacy protocols.

 Education

-There are six universities and colleges in the city, and it is well-known as a science and technology centre.
+There are many universities and colleges in the city, and it is well known as a science and technology centre.